Business Fellows Program

 - A summer externship in a corporate or business setting, such as in-house legal departments;

 - Regular opportunities to meet with regional, national and world leaders in the fields of business and business law.
 In the past, Elon Law has hosted business leaders from corporations such as VF Corporation, Lincoln Financial Group, and GE Consumer & Industrial.
 In fall of 2012, students met with Elon Law advisory board member and former president of the American Bar Association A.P.
-Carlton (pictured at left in first photo above), Elon Law advisory board member and former North Carolina governor James Hunt (pictured in second photo above) and the Chair of the Elon Law advisory board and former advisor to four United States presidents David Gergen (pictured below);
+Carlton (pictured at left in first photo above), Elon Law advisory board member and former North Carolina governor James Hunt (pictured in second photo above) and the Chair of the Elon Law advisory board and former advisor to four United States presidents David Gergen (pictured above);

 - Opportunities to counsel businesses through partnerships in development with small business incubators in the state and region.